box/shalam/README.md

 The following are planned features:

-- Automatically scaling assets to have a maximum resolution (a maximum resolution of 2x, for instance).
 - Image paths are currently opaque string identifiers.
 In the future, these will be replaced by `url()`s.